The Leftists running the Durham City Council are really out-doing themselves recently between their rampant anti-semitism and assault on Free Speech.

 With this action, Durham’s council members have the ugly distinction of being the first city council in the nation to do so.

-The Durham Council’s decision was also influenced by an anti-Israel group masquerading as a pro-Jewish organization called Jewish Voice For Peace (JVP) and their offshoot, Demilitarize from Durham2Palestine.
-Other Boycott, Divestment, and Sanctions or “BDS” organizations also piled on.
+The Durham Council’s decision was also influenced by one of the most vocal anti-Israel groups which masquerade as a pro-Jewish organization called Jewish Voice For Peace (JVP) and their offshoot, Demilitarize from Durham2Palestine.
+Both are Boycott, Divestment, and Sanctions or “BDS” organizations and JVP’s BDS allies also piled on.

 JVP was very happy the council went their way and employed the same slogan (#DoItLikeDurham) used to urge more property destruction of statues as was used by the group Communists who destroyed a statue in Durham last year.